 a bullet journal.
 I’m not the most creative person in terms of doodling abilities; my journals have mostly always been disposable task lists (yea my handwriting is so bad I need to destroy the evidence fast).
 I’m looking at all these gorgeous journals online and am so envious of everyone’s beautiful drawings! :p Anyway it looks pretty fun, and I’m sure I’ll learn some tricks along the way.
 The explanation video on the original Bullet Journal site has convinced me to at least try it out.
 Besides, I found some stamps and templates online which I can use for cheating 😉 Any other tips from you bujo veterans are welcome, too!

 to Spotify Premium.
 No this is not an ad, and yes I’m slow to the party.
 I’ve been trying out their three months for $0.99 promotion and it’s been pretty good, so I might opt to continue.
 Before this I didn’t see the value of paying for a music service, and would rather purchase an album off iTunes.
 (The control freak in me wants to actually *own* the songs, not just stream them!)
 But I really like their pre-made playlists, and discovering new artistes at the drop of a hat.
 There’s always something to suit whatever mood I’m in.
 Recently it’s been a lot of instrumental piano albums (bonus: my birds seem to like them too and chirp along!), and some Marcy Playground.
 Apart from higher quality audio, the other big benefit is the ability to play them on other devices offline.

 Your turn!
-What will you be up to in October? 🙂 Click here to add your post!
+What will you be up to in October? 🙂 Click here to read other entries, and add your own post!